andreborgesdev/Thesis-Notes/gRPC.md

 - Java
 - Go
 - The other implementations are all mapped to the C-Core (bindings to that)

-- GRPC was originally pioneered by a team at Google
-- Next generation version of an internal Google project called "stubby"
-- Now a F/OSS project with a completely open spec and contributors from many companies
-  - Development is still primarly executed by Google devs

 GRPC Timeouts are just a parameter, it is supported on all RPC calls built in as part of the system.
 The client library knows about timeouts and we can just pass them in and it knows when to basically return to us and say that the call failed.
 In GRPC when a call times out it actually closes the stream that that RPC was open on so that the remote side, the server side, actually knows to cancel that request which means we can do really interesting things like if ou services way backed up and has not even gotten to serving a request it probably won't even see it because the GRPC layer will cancel it so it never actually gets handled which avoids from thinking we have stale services but we never had any logic to kill them.